unicode-org/icu/docs/userguide/unicode.md

 standard provides more character properties and describes algorithms etc., while the ISO standard defines collections, subsets and similar.

-The standards are synchronized and the respective committees work together to add new characters and assign code point values.
+The standards are synchronized, and the respective committees work together to add new characters and assign code point values.